ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-network.md

 # Network interface
 {: #vc_orderinginstance-network-interface-settings}

-You must specify the following network interface settings when you order a VMware vCenter Server® instance.
+You must specify the following network interface settings when you order a {{site.data.keyword.vcf-auto}} instance.

 ## Hostname prefix
 {: #vc_orderinginstance-host-name-prefix}